The pandemic caused more than just a momentary toilet paper shortage!

 At the risk of sounding superstitious, bad things happen in threes:

 1. COVID lockdowns slowed down the entire export business (remember China was the first to go into lockdown, and they’re a HUGE exporter).
 This was early in 2020.

 2. Later in the year, our global demand changed.
 Our spending habits shifted – as consumers, we became more oriented towards wanting things like treadmills, rather than spending our money on eating out.
 This increased demand for exports, coupled by different countries’ lockdown laws, made it extremely difficult for ports to move containers in and out.

 3. The Suez Canal blockage.
 When the Ever Given ship became stuck, it blocked one of the world’s most frequented canal routes.
-This delayed freights by days, weeks, and even months.
+This caused freight shipping delays by days, weeks, and even months.

 Where did it begin?

 It began with the lockdowns.
 Because some countries implemented lockdowns to contain the spread of COVID-19, economic movements and productions were paused.

 Multiple factory closures resulted in a large number of containers being left at ports.

 In order to balance out the cost of ocean rates, carriers reduced the number of vessels out at sea.
 This majorly slowed down imports and exports and resulted in empty containers not being picked up.

 What’s happening in Australia?